Skip to main content

 How will my tuition and accommodation be paid?

-We will deduct 50% of your tuition and accommodation fees (if applicable) from each disbursement before paying any remaining credit balance to you.
+We will deduct 50% of your tuition and accommodation fees (if applicable) from each disbursement before any remaining credit balance is paid to you.

 What if I decide to cancel or reduce my loan?

-We will notify you via email approximately 3 weeks before your disbursement is due to be paid.
+We will notify you via email approximately 3 weeks before your disbursement is due to be paid to you.
 This email will show the amount due to be disbursed.
-You can either opt to have this amount reduced, increased (if you have not borrowed the full COA allowance) or cancel the disbursement by emailing usloans@rhul.ac.uk.
+You can either opt to reduce or increase the amount (if you have not borrowed the full COA allowance) or cancel the disbursement by emailing usloans@rhul.ac.uk.
 You must do so before the deadline contained in the email.

 Do I have to apply for a new federal loan for each year of study?